Numamadiwale/Numamadiwale/README.md

-- 👋 Hi, I’m @ShadowSteel03 !
+- 👋 Hi, I’m @ShadowSteel_underbricks!
-- 👀 I’m interested in research on outerspace,coding and Antenna Design.
-- 🌱 I’m currently studying to earn my Bachelors Degree in Electronics and Communication Engineering.
 - 📫 You can reach me through my email @numa2003.madiwale@gmail.com.
-- I aspire to work as an RF Engineer for outerspace explortion.

 <!---
 Numamadiwale/Numamadiwale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.